joewez/AmpyFileManager/README.md

     - You may have to "Refresh" or try again to get a feature to work.
     - Sometimes the software will pause until the device is momentarily unplugged
     - This is highly dependent on the type of application that is running
-	- It is recommended yo use an external application (such as putty or TeraTerm) for the REPL
+	- It is recommended you use an external application (such as putty or TeraTerm) for the REPL